 Highlights of Albany UU activism over the decades:

 - Starting in 1956, we welcomed and supported refugees from Hungary, Bosnia, Iraq, and Colombia.
 We helped them find housing, employment, language and tutoring, as well as donations and cash assistance.

 - In 1984, we formed the Albany Sanctuary Committee with the Albany Friends Meeting.
 This provides illegal sanctuary to refugees from El Salvador and Guatemala who are fleeing persecution, torture or death.
 Albany UUs provided sanctuary for more than 30 undocumented Central American refugees, helping them to find housing, employment, legal and medical aid, as well as English language classes.

 - For the second time in its history, Albany Unitarian Universalist has declared itself a Sanctuary congregation, repeating the action taken in 1984 in response to refugees fleeing violence in Central America.
 Albany Unitarian Universalist welcomes everyone.

 - Albany UU became co-sponsors of Albany FOCUS Churches Food Pantry, which has provided ongoing support of food, money and volunteers since 1977.

 - Albany UU developed a neighborhood summer children’s program with the nearby Baptist church.

 - Albany UU built two Habitat for Humanity houses.

 Public Policy Advocacy

-- We participated in ARISE (A Regional Initiative Supporting Empowerment), pooling resources and people power among 30 religious organizations as well as several neighborhood associations.
+- Albany UU participated in ARISE (A Regional Initiative Supporting Empowerment), pooling resources and people power among 30 religious organizations as well as several neighborhood associations.
 Through this, we influence public affairs, focus on criminal justice system and Rockefeller drug law reform.
 We encourage neighborhood revitalization, regional economic development, Get Out the Vote, as well as immigrant civil rights, among others.